w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 allow voters to participate in OpenGov hands-free by delegating their voting power to trusted entities.

+## Decision Deposit Amounts

+In Polkadot OpenGov, someone must submit the Decision Deposit for a referendum to enter its Decision Period.
+The number of tokens required for the Decision Deposit depends on the track’s privilege level.
+The higher the privilege, the higher the deposit.
+For example, malicious referenda posted on the Small Tipper track inflict low economic damage to the network.
+In contrast, malicious referenda on the Root track can inflict more significant harm, such as changing the entire network's runtime.

+## Cancelling & Killing Referenda

+Polkadot OpenGov has two origins dedicated to rejecting ongoing referenda: Referendum Canceller and Referendum Killer.

+Referendum Canceller aims to cancel an already ongoing referendum.
+When this origin cancels a referendum, the Submission and Decision Deposit are refunded to their originators.
+An example of when a referendum might be considered to be canceled is if the originator has made some errors in creating the preimage and did not necessarily do anything malicious.
+Cancellation has a lower Decision Period, and Approval and Support criteria are much easier to meet over time than most other Origins.
+This is because the cancellation of a referendum usually comes with a sense of urgency.

+Referendum Killer aims to instantly kill an ongoing referendum, slashing submission and decision deposit (the account(s) that posted these deposits will lose those funds).
+This origin can be engaged if, for example, a malicious actor submits a referendum on the Root Track to set the code of the chains' runtime to stop block production.

+The Decision Deposit for the Referendum Killer track itself is high to prevent malicious actors from attempting to slash deposits of good referenda.
+A subsequent Referendum Killer can kill an existing Referendum Killer

 ## Resources

 - [Democracy Pallet](https://github.com/paritytech/polkadot-sdk/tree/master/substrate/frame/democracy/src)